k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.md

 ## Things to Configure
 1. Git Configuration - this is described in 'Step 4 - Configure Git and TLS' of the Installation section below.
 2. TLS Certificate and Private Key Configuration - optional, as Traefik uses its own self-signed TLS certificate for HTTPS connections by default.
-One is created for you by default for the machine.
+The Certificate is created for you by default for the machine.
 To provide your own, please refer to Step 4.

 ## Things to Know